Paragraphes

 RTE income is not linked to a market price but rather to a tariff, specifically the Public Transmission User Tariff (known in French as the TURPE).
 Pursuant to the French Energy Code, this tariff is set by the CRE.
 It is set in a transparent and non-discriminatory manner so as to:

-The tariff being applied as of August 1, 2021 (TURPE 6) runs for approximately four years.
-It takes account of significant investment planned over the period.
-The CRE also approves RTE’s investment volumes and sets the company's profitability targets.
+The tariff being applied as of August 1, 2025 (TURPE 7) runs for approximately four years.
+CRE has established a new tariff for the use of the public transmission electricity grids, known as TURPE 7 HTB, applicable as of 1 August 2025, for a period of approximately four years (the upcoming tariff period, 2025-2028).
+It takes account RTE's anticipated needs over the period to achieve the objectives of decarbonization and reindustrialization of the economy.
+The CRE also approves annually RTE’s investment volumes and sets the company's profitability targets.

 A regulated business: what does this mean for RTE?